npate21/Customer-Churn-Prediction/README.md

 ## 📌 Project Overview
 Customer churn is a major challenge in the banking industry, as acquiring new customers is significantly more expensive than retaining existing ones.

-This project builds a **machine learning classification model** to predict which customers are most likely to churn.
-The goal is to enable proactive retention strategies and improve overall customer lifetime value.
+This project develops a **machine learning classification model** to predict customers at risk of churn.
+In addition, exploratory analysis was conducted to examine churn patterns across customer demographics such as age and geography, helping identify high-risk groups and inform targeted retention strategies.

+The insights generated from this analysis support data-driven decision-making to improve customer lifetime value and reduce attrition.

 ## 📂 Dataset
 The dataset contains customer-level information including: